IAMconsortium/nomenclature/README.md

 #### Tags

 To avoid repetition (and subsequent errors), any number of yaml files can be used as "tags" using a nested list of dictionaries.
+The files defining the tags must have a name starting with `tag_`.

 ```yaml
 - <Tag>: